casey/just/README.md

 /subdir
 ```

-You can override working directory with `set working-directory := '…'`, whose value
+You can override the working directory for all recipes with `set
-is relative to the default working directory.
+working-directory := '…'`, whose value is relative to the default working
+directory.

 ```just
 set working-directory := 'bar'